-- > Interest rate risk stems from the risk of adverse movements in interest rates.
-Credendo XS's exposure to interest rate risk is primarily limited to bonds and, if discounted as in Solvency II, technical provisions due to the fact that Credendo XS has no borrowings.
+Interest rate risk stems from the risk of adverse movements in interest rates.
+Credendo XS's exposure to interest rate risk is primarily limited to technical provisions (discounted in Solvency II), due to the fact that Credendo XS has no borrowings.
 Given the nature of the insurance activity, the insurance liabilities themselves are not sensitive to the level of market interest rates as they are contractually non-interest bearing.
-A higher interest rate lowers the value of the bonds and, if discounting is applied, the value of technical provisions. - Equity is typically a higher risk instrument that is more sensitive to volatility and possibly large shocks.
-Currently, no equity investments are part of Credendo XS's investment. - > The credit risk inherent in the investment portfolio mainly concerns monetary funds and a small share in bonds and is covered by the spread risk capital charge.
-Where such instruments are involved, the clear strategic decision is taken to favour highly rated counterparties.
-The majority of the bonds are corporate bonds, where in general the counterparty is well rated.
-The below table demonstrates the credit quality of financial investments at end 2018 that are neither overdue nor impaired.
+A higher interest rate lowers the value of technical provisions.

+- > Equity is typically a higher risk instrument that is more sensitive to volatility and possibly large shocks.
+Currently, no equity investments are part of Credendo XS's investment. - > The below table demonstrates the credit quality of financial investments and cash(-equivalents) at the end of 2019 and the previous reporting year: